-I. Composition and Communication (9 credits required); must include:

-ENGL 101 Writing and Rhetoric I credits

-ENGL 102 Writing and Rhetoric II credits

-COMM 215 Introduction to Human Communication credits
+١. Composition and Communication (9 credits required); must include: ENGL 101 Writing and Rhetoric I .
+3 credits ENGL 102 Writing and Rhetoric II .
+3 credits COMM 215 Introduction to Human Communication .
+3 credits

 II.
+Humanities (18 credits required) Group I: Religion Courses (12 credits) Must include: RELB 101 Seventh-day Adventist Fundamental Beliefs and RELP 316 Spirituality in Healing and Health Care......
+3 credits RELP 306 Spiritual Dimensions of Death and Dying......
+3 credits One additional religion elective to bring group total to 12 credits (Note: Only religion courses from faith-based institutions may be considered for transfer credit to meet the religion core requirement.)
+Group II: May include literature, history, philosophy, fine arts, foreign language (6 credits) III.
+Mathematics (3 credits required) MATH 105 Fundamentals of Mathematics 3 credits IV.
+Natural Sciences (12 credits required) BIOL 119 & 129 Anatomy and Physiology I & II 8 credits CHEM 105 Chemistry for the Health Sciences......
+4 credits V. Social Sciences (9 credits required) PSYC 112 General Psychology......
+3 credits PSYC 138 Human Growth and Development......
+3 credits SOCI 115 Sociology 3 credits NOTE: a student with a baccalaureate degree from a regionally accredited institution fulfills the following BSN prelicensure core curriculum requirements through the completion of that baccalaureate degree:

+- I. Composition and Communication (9 credits required)

-Humanities (18 credits required)
+- II.
+Humanities (12 credits required)

-Group I: Religion Courses (12 credits)

-Must include:

-RELB 101 Seventh-day Adventist Fundamental Beliefs and

-RELP 316 Spirituality in Healing and Health Care 3 credits

-RELP 306 Spiritual Dimensions of Death and Dying 3 credits

-One additional religion elective to bring group total to 12 credits

-(Note: Only religion courses from faith-based institutions may be considered for transfer credit to meet the religion core requirement.)

-Group II: May include literature, history, philosophy, fine arts, foreign language (6 credits)

-III.
+- III.
 Mathematics (3 credits required)

-IV.
-Natural Sciences (12 credits required)

-- A. BIOL 119 & 129 Anatomy and Physiology I & II.......8 credits - B. CHEM 105 Chemistry for the Health Sciences 4 credits

-V. Physical Education, Health, and Wellness (2 credits required)

-VI.
-Social Sciences (9 credits required)
+- V. Social Sciences (6 credits required)

+Those students still need to meet the following BSN prelicensure core curriculum requirements:

-BACHELOR OF SCIENCE IN NURSING DEGREE CORE (COMPLETION DEGREE)
+BACHELOR OF SCIENCE IN NURSING RN-TO-BSN DEGREE CORE (COMPLETION DEGREE)

-Statement of purpose: The purpose of the BSN completion degree is to prepare registered nurses to provide professional nursing care to clients, families, and communities in the spirit of Christian caring and service.
+Statement of purpose: The purpose of the RN-to-BSN degree is to prepare registered nurses to provide professional nursing care to clients, families, and communities in the spirit of Christian caring and service.
 Graduates are prepared to be citizen leaders in the community.
 The degree provides a general and professional education to enhance professional growth, facilitate career mobility, and serve as a foundation for graduate education.

-Credits and residency requirements: The Bachelor of Science in Nursing completion degree requires 48 credits beyond the Associate of Science nursing degree (or its equivalent) for graduation and at least 36 upper-division credits; 30 credits must be taken from Kettering College.
+Credits and residency requirements: The Bachelor of Science in Nursing RN-To-BSN degree requires 48 credits beyond the Associate of Science nursing degree (or its equivalent) for graduation and at least 36 upper-division credits; 30 credits must be taken from Kettering College.

 Core curriculum: The foundational courses in the core curriculum reflect the mission and objectives of the College and foster an interdisciplinary approach to inquiry and learning.
-The following courses are required of students pursuing a Bachelor of Science in Nursing completion degree.
+The following courses are required of students pursuing a Bachelor of Science in Nursing RN-to-BSN degree.
 Students must achieve a grade of C or better in all core courses listed below for graduation.